 The front end: dating and marriage sites

 The master site is the store front of the entire PPL operation.
 These are the many Russian, Asian, and Latino bride/dating sites you're probably all too familiar with.
 They pose as a legitimate dating site, and it's their job to get you (the western man looking for love) signed on to their site and writing as many letters as possible.

 This is were the "Pay per letter" name comes from.
 It's always free for a user to browse women's profiles and pictures on these sites.
 If you want to contact them however you have to pay a fee.

 Sometimes this fee is masqueraded as a "translation fee".
-Often a user has to purchase "credits".
+Other times a user has to purchase "credits".
 Each message, email, or video correspondence will cost a certain amount of credits.
 Some sites also try to maximize their profits by allowing men to purchase gifts like chocolates or flowers for a lady they're chatting with.